-The University of Illinois College of Medicine is committed to providing and maintaining a safe and effective learning environment in which students, residents, fellows, faculty, and healthcare and administrative staff work together to both educate and learn in a manner that promotes the highest level of patient care and research.
+The University of Illinois College of Medicine is committed to providing and maintaining a safe and effective learning environment in which students, faculty, residents, fellows, healthcare staff, and university administrative staff work together to both educate and learn in a manner that promotes the highest level of patient care and research.

-- UI COM Positive Learning Environment Policy
+- The UI COM Positive Learning Environment Policy

 - The Standards of Conduct contained in the UIC Student Disciplinary Policy

 - Reporting Medical Student Mistreatment & Learning Environment Concerns

 - The University of Illinois at Chicago Discrimination and Harassment Policies

 - The University of Illinois Nondiscrimination Statement

 - The University of Illinois at Chicago Prohibition of Sex Discrimination, Sexual Harassment and Sexual Misconduct